 If the IRS Data Retrieval tool is not used, then a tax return transcript from the IRS or a signed copy of the Tax Return will be required for tax filers.
 The Tax Transcript can be requested online at www.irs.gov or by going to the nearest IRS office.
 This will need to be obtained for the student (and spouse if applicable).
 Dependent students will need to also obtain one for their parent(s).

 Additional documentation may be required in certain verification cases.
-You will be contacted by email and by text (if you opted) with any clarifications or additional documentation needed.
-The verification process takes two to four weeks to be completed once all documents are received.
+You will be contacted by email with any clarifications or additional documentation needed.
+The verification process could take two to four weeks to be completed once all documents are received.

-If you have any issues creating your account, completing your required tasks, uploading your documents, or any other questions regarding the verification process, please create a ticket by clicking on the “Need Help?
-GHC 411” box on the bottom of our homepage at highlands.edu.
+If you have any issues creating your account, completing your required tasks, uploading your documents, or any other questions regarding the verification process, please contact the financial aid office.

 Determination of Awards

-The U.S. Department of Education determines a student's financial need based on a standard formula, established by Congress, to evaluate the financial information reported on the FAFSA and to determine the Expected Family Contribution (EFC).
+The U.S. Department of Education determines a student's financial need based on a standard formula, established by Congress, to evaluate the financial information reported on the FAFSA and to determine the student financial aid eligibility.

 Total aid awarded to a student cannot exceed their cost of attendance (COA) at Georgia Highlands College.
 The Federal Government evaluates the student’s household income and their ability to contribute to their education when the student submits a FAFSA.
-The student will receive a Student Aid Report (SAR) from the Federal Government once the evaluation is completed.
+The student will receive a FAFSA Submission Summary (FSS) from the Federal Government once the evaluation is completed.
 This report is used by the College in the determination of a student’s eligibility for Federal, State, Institutional, and some external or private funding.

 Types of Assistance Available